Vita Germani

 The Vita Germani is a hagiographic text written by Constantius of Lyon in the 5th century AD.
 It is one of the first hagiographic texts written in Western Europe, and is an important resource for historians studying the origins of saintly veneration and the "cult of saints."
 It recounts the life and acts of bishop Germanus of Auxerre, who travelled to Britain c.
 429 AD, and is the principal source of details about his life.
 It is one of the few surviving texts from the 5th century with information about Britain and the Pelagian controversy, and is also one of the first texts to identify and promote the cult of Saint Alban.

 Date of Composition

 Historians disagree on the date of composition of the Vita Germani.
-Some historians argue that the most probably date of composition is 480 AD, while others place it earlier than c.
-470. The only evidence available to indicate an exact date the authorship is the surviving letter of dedication, showing that the Vita was dedicated to Patiens, bishop of Lyon.
+Some historians argue that the most probable date of composition is 480 AD, while others place it earlier than c.470.
+The only evidence available to indicate an exact date of authorship is the surviving letter of dedication, showing that the Vita was dedicated to Patiens, bishop of Lyon.
 The Vita was most probably dedicated to him while he was still living and serving as bishop, most probably between his ascendancy to the bishopric in 450, and his death in 494.